albert-jin/albert-jin.github.io/_pages/about.md

 Making eminent contributions to the scientific research community is my biggest dream, which is also deeply engraved on the mind of me.
 My personal representative works are displayed on [Github](https://github.com/albert-jin/) and my brief intro are in the [Link3 Electronic Postcard](https://link3.cc/albert0309jin).

-Serving as the Academic Editor for [Plos One](https://journals.plos.org/plosone/) since 2024.
+Served as the Academic Editor for [Plos One](https://journals.plos.org/plosone/) since 2024.03 to 2025.10 (about 1 year and a half).
 <br/><img width='35%' src='/images/PLOSEdBoardBadge_ONE.png'><br/><br/>

 Research Interests